czbiohub-sf/pomelo/README.md

 ## PIC analysis

 To generate a phylogeny of bacterial species calculating genome size change via a PIC approach, we include a subpipeline: the ```PML_PICanalysis.Rmd``` file.
 This script incorporates both Python and R code, and will output a phylogeny as a .pdf file.
 This script requires the same BV-BRC phylogeny (.nwk) and associated table of genomes (.csv) as described earlier.
+To run this .Rmd pipeline, open the file in RStudio, and then select "Run" but click on "Run All".

 ## Tips